Submitting written external examiner reports

 When an issue of serious concern is noted in an external examiner report the

-Pro Vice-Chancellor Teaching and Learning and Head of Academic Quality will ensure that an appropriate response is received from the faculty.
+Pro Vice-Chancellor (Academic) and Head of Academic Quality will ensure that an appropriate response is received from the faculty.

 If an external examiner has serious concerns about issues related to standards within the institution, and has exhausted all internal procedures including a confidential report to the Vice-Chancellor, they should access the independent mechanism for addressing concerns about standards and quality in higher education managed by the Quality Assurance Agency (QAA).